 In December 2017, Morningstar Children and Family Services’ Board of Directors appointed Beth VanDerbeck as Chief Executive Officer for the organization.
 Mrs. VanDerbeck brings many years of management and non-profit leadership experience to the organization.

-Today, in addition to the Morningstar Youth Estate in Brunswick, Morningstar operates Community Counseling in Brunswick and Reynolds, Georgia.
+Today, in addition to the Morningstar Youth Estate in Brunswick, Morningstar operates Community Counseling in Brunswick and Perry, Georgia.
 Morningstar’s Foster Care Program serves children in need of an approved foster family in the southeast Georgia area.
 In 2019, Morningstar served 676 children and youth through our three programs.